Did Something Go Wrong? A Thorough Review May Be Warranted.

 At the Louthian Law Firm, we’ve been handling personal injury cases in Columbia, Orangeburg, Lexington, Aiken, Sumter and throughout South Carolina since 1959.
 We have extensive experience in all areas of personal injury law and we’re committed to putting that experience to work for you, while offering the personal service and understanding that families in crisis need.
 And because we know you’ve got a lot on your mind, we always offer free consultations to potential clients, with no further obligation on your part.
 To schedule a free case evaluation, call the Louthian Law Firm today toll free at (803) 454-1200.

-If you have a child who has suffered from a birth injury, it is important to speak with an attorney familiar with South Carolina birth injury law.
+If you have a child who has suffered from a birth injury in South Carolina, it is important to speak with an experienced birth injury attorney.
 At the Louthian Law Firm, you can rest assured that we will work hard to protect your interests.
-Contact our South Carolina birth injury lawyers now for a free consultation.
+Contact us for a free consultation.